AndriMaria/Software-Engineering-project/README.md

 - Studied Agile methodologies: Scrum & Kanban
 ------
 ## 👥 Team
-Developed by a team of 4 students for the Software Engineering course, University of Patras.
+- Developed by a team of 4 students.
 ---

 ## 📄 License